 Have an Ice Cream or a Drink by the Ocean

-Best Time To Visit Poços de São Vicente
+Best Time to Visit

 Many locals and tourists visit Poços de São Vicente Ferreira to relax, cool off, and enjoy the beauty of the Azores.
 It’s a popular spot during the summer months, but it can be enjoyed year-round, weather permitting.

-Plan Your Visit To Poços de São Vicente
+Plan Your Visit to Poços de São Vicente

-How To Get To Poços de São Vicente
+How to Get to Poços de São Vicente

 The island’s capital, Ponta Delgada, is approximately a 20-minute drive, but it is accessible to visitors staying in various parts of the island.
 From Ribeira Grande, you might be about 15 minutes away by car.

-What To Bring To Poços de São Vicente
+What to Bring to Poços de São Vicente

+Sunscreen, a towel, and a swimsuit are the must-haves at Poços de São Vicente.
+But don’t forget your mask, tuba, and fins to explore the beautiful and colorful marine life.
 As the ground is made of cement, you will not be able to put a beach umbrella.
 So bring a hat and some water to stay cool.

-👉 Post related Best Beaches in the Azores Islands.
-Read more
+→ Post related: Best Beaches in the Azores Islands.
+Read more!

 If you need somewhere to eat near Poços de São Vicente, click here.
-In this link, you’ll find the 10 best restaurants on Tripadvisor.
+In this link, you’ll find the 10 best restaurants on TripAdvisor.

 To make your life easier, we’ve filtered the search by:

-What To Do Around Poços de São Vicente
+What to Do around Poços de São Vicente

 Watch the Ocean From Pedras Negras Viewpoint

-The viewpoint of Pedras Negras earned its name because of the dark lava stones all around it.
-It provides a wonderful view of the North coast of São Miguel island and some interesting rock formations along the shore.
+The Pedras Negras Viewpoint earned its name because of the dark lava stones all around it.
+It provides a fantastic view of the North coast of São Miguel Island and some interesting rock formations along the shore.
+For example, the ‘Elephant’ rock formation.
+This is a geological wonder shaped like the head of an elephant with its trunk drinking directly from the ocean.

 Visit the Museum of Capelas